 Now Eli, who was very old, heard about everything his sons were doing to all Israel and how they slept with the women who served at the entrance to the Tent of Meeting.
 So he said to them, “Why do you do such things?
 I hear from all the people about these wicked deeds of yours.
 No, my sons; it is not a good report that I hear spreading among the LORD’s people.
 If a man sins against another man, God may mediate for him; but if a man sins against the LORD, who will intercede for him?”
 (1 Samuel 2:22-25)

 Eli was very concerned about his sons’ relationship with God.
-Eli asked the question, “If a man sins against the Lord, who will intercede for him?” but he didn’t know the answer.
-But God answered Eli’s question when God sent his son Jesus into the world.
-God sent Jesus to be that mediator between God and man, to intercede for us when we sin against God.
+When Eli asked the question, “If a man sins against the Lord, who will intercede for him?” he didn’t know the answer.
+But God answered Eli’s question when God sent his Son Jesus into the world.
+God sent Jesus to be that mediator between God and man, to be the one who would intercede for us when we sin against God.
 So Eli would tell you: Dads, tell your children about Jesus.

 What do you tell them?
 First of all, tell them what Jesus did for them at the cross.
 Explain to them that we have all sinned against God and deserve to be punished for our sin, but God sent Jesus to die on the cross to take that punishment for us.
 Jesus never did anything wrong.
 When Jesus suffered and died on the cross, he was dying for our sins; he was dying in our place; he was taking the punishment we deserved.
 Tell your children God loves them so much that he sent his only Son to die for them.
 Tell them Jesus loves them so much that he willingly died in their place.